haqq-network/docs/docs/network/configuration/kms.md

 tmkms softsign keygen ./config/secrets/secret_connection_key
 ```

 Now we will transfer your validator private key from your validator to your VM running TMKMS.
-You can do this manually or though scp.
+You can do this manually or through scp.
 I will use scp in this example (the validator has the IP of 123.456.32.123):

 ```sh
 scp user@123.456.32.123:~/.haqqd/config/priv_validator_key.json ~/tmkms/config/secrets